 Also the emphasis on the color white is in voudou for rada Lwa, with red and black used only for petro.
 Black is rarely used otherwise, except for a few Ghede or Ayizan along with other colors or white throughout Voudou diaspora in the Caribbean.
 In Sanse we use purple and white for our chief Ghede Limbo, and black and white for the Ghede family.
 I do not think people understand the use of color, why they are used, its not just, those are their colors.
 Red and purple are considered hot, black and white are cool, with black being lower and darker.
-Black and purple is more so with riling up the dead to send them out, hot and dark, such as with bokor tradition outside of voudou.
+Black and purple is more so with riling up the dead to send them out, hot and dark, such as with bokor tradition outside of Voudou.
 Some Haitian hounfort are two handed.
 We try to make the influence of the dead more kindly yet active with the "choice" lineage of color.
-There is no preservation of Ifa with the Orisha either, or the inclusion of Ellegua with red and black as some try to claim.
+There is no preservation of Ifa with the Orisha either, or the inclusion of Ellegua.
+The Orisha mostly exist in a form of Ogun, and not many female Orisha survived in Vodou.
+If they do they are 1-3 from a family passed down.
 Red and black is also more congo with their crossroads Lucero spirit, or within congo based Quimbanda with their Exu and Pomba gira crossroad spirits.
 Unfortuenately people mess with what they do not understand and is beyond their egoic control, or knowledge level.

-Unscrupulous uninitiated authors have tried to make an afro wicca out of new orleans voudou, as there should be no pagan Greek or European spirits, they should not use spirit guides like espiritismo, and they should not have a whole pantheon of Orisha to choose from or Ellegua, and does not include western magick of hermetisicm.
+Unscrupulous uninitiated authors have tried to make an afro wicca out of new orleans "Voodoo", as there should be no pagan Greek or European spirits, they should not use spirit guides like espiritismo, and they should not have a whole pantheon of Orisha to choose from or Ellegua, and does not include western magick of hermetisicm.
 Most of any remaining west african practices have likely gone underground due to the tourists, or are practiced by Haitian lineage.
-Meaning they are haitian immigrants who recently brought their religion, or Americans who went to Haiti as is required, not new orleans voudou.
-Any native new orleans voudou within the confines of one city that possibly existed largely left or went underground.
+Meaning they are Haitian immigrants who recently brought their religion, or Americans who went to Haiti as is required, not new orleans Voodoo.
+Any native new orleans Voodoo within the confines of one city that possibly existed largely left or went underground within Louisiana.

 There is a system in which any venerated dead of any religion or people can become Lwa however, but would be within a religious framework of Voudou.
 There is also a seperate ancestral veneration by their own family or cultural group or tribe.
 Did Marie Laveau practice voudou?, its very doubtful.
 But if the stories of her nursing epidemic victims is true, she definately deserves veneration, and as a folk magick practitioner and diviner.